 Basilica of St. Sernin, Sanctuary of Our Lady of Lourdes, Burgos Cathedral, the Way of St. James, Santiago de Compostela Cathedral, Basilica of Our La…

-On this guided tour, you'll walk for about 1.5 hours daily across mostly flat terrain and paved roads, with some hills and stairs.
+On this guided tour, you'll walk for at least 1.5 hours daily across mostly flat terrain and paved roads, with some hills and stairs.

 Board your overnight flight to Toulouse today.

 Welcome to France!
 Meet your fellow travelers at tonight’s welcome dinner.

 Set out with a local guide for a walking tour of Toulouse. • Explore the Place du Capitole, a square lined with grand government buildings • Browse fresh flowers as you stroll through the outdoor market (seasonal) • Step inside the Basilica of St. Sernin, a UNESCO World Heritage site • Admire the imposing Church of the Jacobins, the city’s historic Bernuy Mansion, and the Hôtel-Dieu Saint-Jacques